 Build a landing page and ask people to pre-sign up for updates.
 You could also ask for pre-orders.
 Response to both will give you an understanding of the state of the market.
 Landing pages are useful.
 Apart from asking for sign-ups and using that as a proxy for whether people are sufficiently interested in your product, it also allows you to collect feedback.

 MVP and rapid feedback

 The most useful approach to understanding whether there is a demand for your idea in the market is developing an MVP and testing it out in the market.
-MVP, as the name suggests, is a minimal viable product that you could build with minimum cost and effort.
-If you have already had done enough initial research, MVP can help you in rapid development as well.
+MVP, as the name suggests, is a minimum viable product that you could build with minimum cost and effort.
+If you have already done enough initial research, MVP can help you in rapid development as well.
 The upside of an MVP compared to other approaches is that MVP is more real and the feedback is no more hypothetical because you will be selling or showing a product to your customers.

 Key questions to answer when validating your idea

-Why should you care about idea validation: because it will save you time, effort, and resources.
-Often we assume that our idea has a ready market and it does not need any reality test.
+Why should you care about idea validation: it will save you time, effort, and resources.
+Often we assume that our idea has a ready market and it does not need any real test.
 And we go on to build a product that eventually fails to get enough traction.
 Whereas a simple practice of talking to customers, keeping a mindset of constant experimentation, getting feedback from customers, and then building could save you a lot of hassles and resources and significantly improve your chance of success.

 It is not necessary that you follow a hard and fast rule to validate your idea.
 At the heart of idea validation: you should spend time understanding that there is a need for your product in the market.
 The best way to understand it is through talking to your customers, as many of them as possible.
 Use a systematic process to collect and analyze authentic customer feedback using minimum resources and then establish a process to use customer feedback in developing your product.
 Be always open to ideas and be willing to change your product whenever there is legitimate market feedback for doing so.